tomwilkie/awesomation/README.md

 Awesomation currently implements the following behaviours:
 * If motion is sensed in a room, the lights are turned on.
 * If your phone is detected on the network, Nest is set to home; otherwise, set to away.
+* Lights can be automatically dimmed into the evening.

 Planned features:
-* Lights are dimmed into the evening.
 * If motion is detected and your phone isn't on the network, an alert is sent.

 ### Getting Started